 - Exploring new ways to deliver treatment to patients, including couriered medicines accompanied by virtual support, as well as blood samples being taken in the community rather than in the hospital.

-Supporting long-term needs of patients with COVID-19
+Supporting long-term needs of patients with Long-COVID

 Clinical teams across the partnership are also looking at how best to support the longer-term needs of patients who are recovering from COVID-19, for example those who have cognitive problems such as memory impairment.